dyweb/redis-cache/README.md

 RedisCache is a simple cache library with key namespaces, Redis support, and PSR-6 implementation.
-To keep it simple, it only provides the simplest interface and brings no dependencies (expect PSR-6 interfaces).
-Away from other complex and redundant cache libraries, RedisCache is just tiny and powerful.
+To keep it simple, it only provides the simplest interface and brings with no dependencies (except PSR-6 interfaces).
+Different from other complex and redundant cache libraries, RedisCache is just tiny and powerful.

 ## Features